moznion/java-db-transaction-manager/README.md

 This package is inspired by [DBIx::TransactionManager](https://metacpan.org/pod/DBIx::TransactionManager) from Perl.

-Behavior of Nested Transaction
+Behavior of Nested Transactions
 --

-If any of nested transaction is rollbacked, all of transaction will rollback.
+If any of nested transaction is rollbacked, all of the transactions will rollback.

 Dependencies
 --